Skip over main navigation

 Where Do Sawfish Live?

 Sawfish live in shallow coastal waters in tropical and subtropical countries.
-Here they're often exposed to coastal fisheries.
+Coastal fisheries can often negatively impact their populations through bycatch.
 They were once widespread in tropical regions but can now only be found in 2 reliable strongholds: Florida, USA and northern Australia.

 What Do Sawfish Use Their Rostra For?